kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/big-o.md

 ## What is big-O notation?

-Big-O notation can be used to describe an algorithm's time and space efficiciency.
-It describes an upper bound on the amount of resources that will be required for the algorithm as the input size to the algorithm increases.
+Big-O notation can be used to describe an algorithm's time and space efficiency.
+It describes an upper bound on the amount of resources that will be required for the algorithm as a function of the input size (`n`) to the algorithm.

-Watch the video below to learn about big-O notation and to hear an example where knowing the efficiency of an algorithm may have helped the developer devise a better solution:
+Watch the video below to learn about big-O notation and to hear an example where knowing the efficiency of an algorithm may have helped a software developer devise a better solution:

 <div
   style="position: relative; padding-bottom: 56.25%; height: 0;">